Menu

 print(expert[:200])

-Key Insight: A sharp system prompt is like hiring a specialist instead of a jack-of-all-trades.
-The more precise the role, the more focused and useful the answer.
+Key Insight: A focused system prompt is like calling in a specialist instead of a generalist.
+The tighter the role, the sharper and more useful the reply.

-Note: System messages look different across providers.
-OpenAI uses a system role in the messages array.
-Anthropic’s Claude takes a separate system field.
-Google’s Gemini uses system_instruction.
-The idea is the same — set the tone up front — but the API calls differ.
+Note: System messages differ across LLMs.
+OpenAI puts them in the `messages` array with `role: “system”`.
+Anthropic’s Claude uses a separate `system` parameter.
+Google’s Gemini uses `system_instruction`.
+The idea is the same — lasting context that shapes every reply — but the API call looks different.
 Check each provider’s docs.

 system_prompt = """You are a senior data engineer reviewing code